-But when it comes to your online course sales content, you don't need to completely reinvent the wheel.
+But when it comes to your marketing content, you don't need to completely reinvent the wheel.
 Instead, you can curate inspiration and build swipe libraries to turn to for structure, inspiration, and language that resonates with your clients.

 Austin Kleon wrote a book called “Steal Like an Artist.”
 In it, he shared the idea that every new idea is a mashup of old ideas.
 He recommended that artists collect good ideas from their heroes–from the people they'll cite on their own artistic lineage, recommending that you “save your thefts for later.”
 In other words: build your own “scrapbook” of inspiration pieces.

 When it comes to creating your marketing content, here are five swipe libraries you can build for your own reference.
 The idea is not to copy the items in your swipe libraries, but, rather, to transform them into your own original work.

 1. Curate the words your prospects use to describe their problems and desires.